Hopp til hovedinnholdet

 Our three main objectives

-• Firstly, we want to know how fast biodegradable mulch films used in agriculture are degraded in cold climatic regions like Norway.
+• Firstly, we wanted to know how fast biodegradable mulch films used in agriculture are degraded in cold climatic regions like Norway.
 There is public concern that degradation may not occur fast enough, and that macro- and microplastics could accumulate in soils.

 Work packages